alexelbert/catch-chronicle/README.md

 The following features has not been included in the current scope of the project but would like to add in the future:
 - Implement weather details fetched from location and added on to catch data.
-- Add on capability for generating detailed graphs/diagram to be able to draw some conclusions of their fishing results.
+- Implement more scientific approach to the logging of catches for users to be able to make better adjustment for improved fishing/trends in their angling.

 ## Design